raspberrypilearning/deck-of-cards/en/step_5.md

             print("That's not a suit!")
 ```

-Any code which uses the `suit` property will still work.
-However, if you had just let people access the `suit` attribute directly, you would not be able to change its implementation later.
+Now all suits will be stored as capitals, while any code that uses the `suit` property will still work.

+If you let people access the `suit` attribute directly, you will not be able to change any aspects of its code later.

 --- /collapse ---

 + Run the program.
 If you now try to change the card's suit to anything other than one of the suits in the list, you should see `"That's not a suit!"` appear, and the suit should not change.

-Note that we don't currently have any validation in the `__init__` method, so if you can still create the 2 of Dinosaurs like this:
+Note that you currently don't have any validation in the `__init__` method, so you could still create the 2 of Dinosaurs like this:

 ```Python
 another_card = Card("Dinosaurs", "2")